 I think we should avoid many new methods on e.g. Integer/Array duplicating Numeric/Enumerable, but rather have generic tricks to be able to specialize on common cases.

-Updated by marcandre (Marc-Andre Lafortune) 3 months ago
+Updated by marcandre (Marc-Andre Lafortune) over 3 years ago

 I imagine that it is fine as long as it's not done in a patch release and it appears in the